Dinesh30P/Cmos_Circuit_design_SPICE_SIMULATION/README.md

 # CMOS_Circuit_design_&_SPICE_SIMULATION

 # L1: Why is SPICE Simulation needed?
-- To verify circuit behavior before fabrication
+- To verify circuit behavior before fabrication.
--  To optimize the Performance
+-  To optimize the Performance.
--  To reduce the Cost and improve timing efficiency
+-  To reduce the Cost and improve timing efficiency.

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/d0cd4084-6e16-4550-97e7-6f5c899e44ce" />

 ## What is circuit design and SPICE?
-- circuit design consists of logic gates AND,OR,NOT,Buffer...made up of PMOS and NMOS transistors connected in particular fasion
+- circuit design consists of logic gates AND,OR,NOT,Buffer...made up of PMOS and NMOS transistors connected in particular fasion.
 - SPICE is a Simulation Program with Integrated Circuit Emphasis, which genereats the waveform defines the delay of the pariticlar cell based on the waveform shape.

 ## Why do we need SPICE?